dbmcristi/GamingConsole/README.md

 Steam https://store.steampowered.com/

 i5-420IU
-this is for the cpu to operate at it,s maximum clock
+this is for the cpu to operate at it's maximum clock

 sudo apt update
 sudo apt install linux-cpupower